JoinMarket-Org/custom-scripts/README.md

 # custom-scripts
-Alternatives to the default scripts for Joinmarket (especially yield-generator)
+Alternatives to the default scripts for Joinmarket (especially yield-generators)